markbreedlove/cutupsampler/README-building-standalone.txt

 Edit the file paths so that they contain the full paths to the referenced files on your system.

+The distributed file, build.txt.dist, must be renamed to build.txt and edited with the paths on your filesystem.

 Support folder
 --------------